juniensis/gzip/README.md

   - [x] Remove as many instances of cloning as possible primarily within the walk and insert_code functions (switched from Box to Rc RefCell for way cheaper cloning).

+It worked but just was incredibly slow, it now can decode files up to 15Mb in a reasonable time, but is still too slow for use on truly large files.
-- [ ] Seems to break on not tiny files.
+- [x] Seems to break on not tiny files.
   - [x] Checked if it's because the LZSS lookup buffer spans all blocks.
     - [x] Switched decoding loop to looking back through all decoded data rather than just the current block.